 Here’s what Jo Cameron has experienced without pain: Having a baked potato burst in her face, breaking her arm, losing her front teeth after face-planting on a backpacking trip, childbirth without painkillers, regularly ironing her arm, enjoying eating stinging hot peppers, and pulling up stinging nettles during her gardening — the list goes on.

 “It’s normal to me, you see.
 It’s the way I’ve always been,” she said to the BBC.
 She went on to say that, “It’s only when people point out that it might be peculiar that I realize I am peculiar.”

-All of Cameron’s life, she’s never needed pain relievers like Tylenol.
+All of Cameron’s life, she hasn’t had use for pain relievers like Tylenol.
 She always politely declined them when health professionals offered.
-Her family doctor was astounded when she walked into his office with a slight swing in her gate.
-An X-ray revealed severe hip-joint problems, the kind that is normally characterized by excessive, deep-seated pain.
+She astonished her family doctor when she walked into his office with a slight swing in her gate.
+An X-ray showed severe hip-joint problems, the kind that cause excessive, deep-seated, pain.
 The kind that makes people’s quality of life go right down the toilet.

 For Cameron, however, there was no pain.
 Just a bit of a janky walk.